Buckeye, Arizona: Bus

 Buckeye is served by Valley Metro via a rural bus line connecting Phoenix–Goodyear–Gila Bend–Ajo.
 Valley Metro also provides express commute service from Buckeye to downtown Phoenix.

 Rail

 In 1910, the Arizona Eastern Railroad came to Buckeye; the first car in 1911; a steam rail line connected it to Phoenix by 1912; and a state highway by 1915.
 The coming of the railroad was so significant that the business district was moved to accommodate the location of the railroad station.
 As a result, Buckeye was booming.
 By 1912, major buildings were constructed, along with expansion of the business community.

 Union Pacific operates a rail line running east–west generally through the center of the city.

 Air

 The Buckeye Municipal Airport (ICAO identifier KBXK) is owned and operated by the city government.
+Scheduled commercial air service is at Phoenix Sky Harbor or Mesa Gateway airport.